-Now thanks to this easy Vegan Pancakes recipe, the recipe is even more streamlined.
+Now thanks to this easy vegan pancakes recipe, homemade pancakes are even more streamlined.
 You don’t even need eggs!

 - Whole Wheat Flour.
 I love my pancakes on the healthy side, and I find that with white whole wheat flour (which is higher in fiber and nutrients than white flour), they are still plenty light and fluffy.

-- Almond Milk. <—You can use any nondairy milk you like here.
+- Almond Milk.
+You can use any non-dairy milk you like here.
 Almond milk is what we have on hand most often.
 I imagine that vegan pancakes with other dairy-free milk, such as coconut milk, soy milk, or oat milk would be ultra yummy too!

 - Cinnamon.
-A pinch makes the Vegan Pancakes taste warm and cozy.
+A pinch makes the pancakes taste warm and cozy.

 Vegan Pancake Cooking Tips

-- With any healthy whole grain pancake recipe, it’s important to cook the pancakes low and slow.
+- Cook Low and Slow.
+With any healthy whole grain pancake recipe, it’s important to cook the pancakes low and slow.
 This ensures they cook all the way through without burning on the outside.
 Your patience will be rewarded.

-- Make them your own.
-You can add any mix-ins to this Vegan Pancake batter.
+Make them your own!
+You can add any mix-ins to this batter.
+Here are a few tasty ideas:

 - A hint of lemon zest brings the flavor to life; or try making a lemon glaze with lemon juice and powdered sugar.

 - Blueberry would be ideal for summer (or lemon blueberry!).